stelzinga/MF/MGT_80.Tools.md

 https://github.com/stelzinga/MF

 ### MSS Slave
-It is possible to add functionality to any instance of MSS Maste and which is not available in MSS Master e.g. macros.
+It is possible to add functionality to any instance of MSS Master and which is not available in MSS Master e.g. macros.
 Such instance is called MSS Slave.

 ### MSS References
 To refer to sheets in MSS use [MSS: xxx] with xxx is the name of the sheet in the MSS, i.e., equivalent to Note Naming conventions.
 Columns are referred to as [MSS: xxx ## yyy] with yyy the name of the Column.
 Rows can be referred to by number which really only applies to the first 5 rows i.e. [MSS: xxx ## 1] is first row in sheet xxx.